vahidAK/NanoMethPhase/README.md

 chr2	-	200000365	200000365	607a605c-f01b-4b02-a8d5-b4c8adb88e6b	4.93	-257.29	-262.22	1	1	GTGAACGCTTT
 chr2	-	200000776	200000776	607a605c-f01b-4b02-a8d5-b4c8adb88e6b	-11.09	-225.59	-214.50	1	1	TAACTCGATTT
 ```
-Megalodon per-read text methylation call output has the following columns and CpG coordinates are zero-based and coordinates of negative strand is 1 unit greater than positive strand (The methylation call file must be only for methylation.
+Megalodon per-read text methylation call output has the following columns and CpG coordinates are zero-based and coordinates of negative strand are 1 bp greater than positive strand (The methylation call file must be only for methylation.
 Do not use per-read methylation file that has multiple modification calls, e.g. 5mC and 5hmC):
 ```
 read_id	chrm	strand	pos	mod_log_prob	can_log_prob	mod_base
 56780a98-ccb3-41a5-8ed1-fc069412fc13    chr11   +       21488565        -0.9126647710800171     -0.5132502558405262     m